carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 - "Learning more on Jekyll themes will enable you to create complex and professional-looking websites."
 ---

+If you are a learner or an instructor that has some time left in their workshop - at this point we strongly recommend visiting the [Jekyll Themes episode in Extras section](../_extras/jekyll_themes.md) of the lesson.
+It builds on the knowledge we gained so far and expands on how to build more complex and professional-looking websites by reusing existing website themes.
+Here, we are going to recap what we have learned so far and look at the anatomy of a GitHub Pages website and its common building blocks, which will also help you better understand Jekyll themes once you get to learning about them.

 ## Summary

 Throughout this lesson, we learned how to create formatted webpage content with Markdown, configure a GitHub